-The criteria for financial support for pupils with SEN, which indirectly benefits their families, ensure attendance at and completion of compulsory education.
+The criteria for financial support for pupils with specific needs, which indirectly benefits their families, ensure attendance at and completion of compulsory education.

-The allocation of funds for the acquisition and/or maintenance of technical assistance necessary to ensure the right conditions for access to the curriculum are also considered.
+The allocation of funds for the acquisition and/or maintenance of necessary technical assistance to ensure access to the curriculum is also considered.

-Specific legislation establishes the maximum amounts and the regulations of the monthly payments by co-operatives and education and special teaching associations, as well as for-profit education and special teaching establishments, overseen by the Ministry of Education, whose fees are reviewed annually (Ordinance No. 171/07 and Ordinance No. 172/07, 6 February).
-The financial contribution that families make to special education for children and young people, to determine the special education subsidies from social security, is also established annually via specific legislation.
+Specific legislation establishes the maximum amounts and the regulations of the monthly payments by co-operatives and education and special teaching associations.
+This also applies to for-profit education and special teaching establishments overseen by the Ministry of Education, whose fees are reviewed annually (Ordinance No. 171/07 and Ordinance No. 172/07, 6 February).
+Special education subsidies from social security are the financial contribution to special education that families make for children and young people.
+They are also established annually via specific legislation.

 The system of funding is not tied to categories/types of disability.
 The Ministry of Education ensures the allocation of human resources (specialist teachers and other professionals) to mainstream schools.
-For special units in mainstream schools, the Ministry of Education also assigns a monthly allowance for operating funds.
+For specialised settings in mainstream schools, the Ministry of Education also assigns a monthly allowance for operating funds.
 Spending on specialist teachers to support the implementation of inclusive education came to EUR 200 million in 2016.
-It was EUR 7 million for school-level specialised technicians, while over EUR 500,000 a year were used to operate 25 Information and Communication Technology Resource Centres for Special Education.
+It was EUR 7 million for school-level specialised technicians, while over EUR 450,000 a year was used to operate 25 Information and Communication Technology Resource Centres.

 The Ministry of Education also allocates funds to support the partnerships between Resource Centres for Inclusion and mainstream schools.
-Resource Centres for Inclusion oversee activities for an annual amount of over EUR 10 million (Source: Financing of Inclusive Education, p.
+Resource Centres for Inclusion oversee activities for an annual amount of over EUR 10 million (Source: FPIES – Country Report: Portugal, p.
+19; Financing of Inclusive Education, p.
 36).

 Financial support for private special education establishments

-The principle of free education was extended to private special education establishments in 1995, establishing the type of funding given by the Ministry of Education, as well as the techno-pedagogical measures used for pupils with SEN who attend such establishments.
+The principle of free education was extended to private special education establishments in 1995.
+This determined the type of funding given by the Ministry of Education and the techno-pedagogical measures used for pupils with special educational needs who attend such establishments.
 The consolidation of the principles and the updating of options and measures in this field were regulated in 1997, with the amount of financial support for pupils and their families reviewed annually.